L-R: Sabrina Katz, Christina Nielsen, Vivian Vo, Cody Walter, Rowena Feng, Adriana Pennino, Stephanie Cacal, Gilbert Dang

 The Commission on Osteopathic College Accreditation of the American Osteopathic Association granted provisional accreditation in September 2006, to A.T.
 Still University - School of Osteopathic Medicine in Arizona and the school's inaugural class of 107 students began classes in Fall 2007.
 The school's unique curriculum and teaching methods emphasize cutting-edge technology and individualized, active, self-directed learning.
 In addition, students spend three of their four years of training in community health centers (CHC) located in underserved communities across the country.

 Students’ education in years two through four is based at one of the 11 select Community Campuses across the country.
 Waianae Coast Comprehensive Health Center, based in Waianae, HI is one of them.
-Since September of 2008, WCCHC has welcomed ATSU students.
+Since September of 2008, WCCHC has welcomed ATSU students but will wind down as a community partner site with the Class of 2027.

 Third- and fourth-year students will complete their clinical rotations at the WCCHC campuses, associated hospitals, as well as with affiliated healthcare providers and at select healthcare institutions.
 Osteopathic principles and practices are integrated throughout the curriculum, and the osteopathic manipulative treatment program is designed for primary care applications.
 This provides distinctive training in the value of healing touch in patient care.